sdem88/FLUJO-AI-Platform-v2/src/frontend/services/model/README.md

 # Model Frontend Service

-This directory contains the frontend service implementation for the Model service.
-The frontend service is part of a clean architecture pattern that separates concerns between UI components, frontend services, API layer, and backend services.
+This directory contains the frontend service for the Model feature.
+The frontend service acts as a client for the Model API, providing a clean interface for UI components to interact with the backend.

 ## Architecture

-The Model implementation follows a clean architecture pattern:
+The Model implementation follows a clean architecture pattern with clear separation of concerns:

 ```
 ┌─────────────────┐     ┌─────────────────┐     ┌─────────────────┐
 │                 │     │                 │     │                 │
 │  UI Components  │◄───►│  Frontend       │◄───►│  API Layer      │◄───┐
-│  (ModelManager) │     │  Service        │     │  (Adapters)     │    │
+│  (ModelClient)  │     │  Service        │     │  (Adapters)     │    │
 └─────────────────┘     └─────────────────┘     └─────────────────┘    │
                                                         │               │
                                                         ▼               │